 Batells bills are due for payment by the end of First Week of each term.
 Failure to pay will result in a substantial fine, levied on a weekly basis until payment is made.
-Any junior member who is unable to pay his or her batells should see the Deans before the due date.
+Any junior member who is unable to pay their Batells should see the Deans before the due date.

-IN CASES OF GENUINE FINANCIAL HARDSHIP, MEMBERS OF THE COLLEGE CAN APPLY, THROUGH THE DEANS OF ARTS, FOR A GRANT OR LOAN.
+IN CASES OF GENUINE FINANCIAL DIFFICULTIES, STUDENTS OF THE COLLEGE CAN APPLY FOR A GRANT FROM THE STUDENT SUPPORT FUND (SEE SECTION 18 (UNDERGRADUATES) OR SECTION 26 (GRADUATES)).
 Applicants must expect to provide a full statement of the nature of their difficulties.

 At the beginning of the first term of study a pre-payment of £100 is required.
-This will be shown on your batells statement as 'Caution Money' and is refunded after the last term of study once all debts to the College have been paid.
+This will be shown on your Batells statement as 'Caution Money' and is refunded after the last term of study once all debts to the College have been paid.

-Postgraduate student members living within 25 miles of the College and whose course extends beyond the period of fee liability will be charged £100 per term.
+Graduate student members living within 25 miles of the College and whose course extends beyond the period of fee liability will be charged £100 per term.
 Students with research council awards should approach their funding body in the first instance for help with this fee.
 Those in financial difficulty as a result of the charge should apply through the Deans for assistance.